 Scholarships Awarded since 2000 have been assigned on an annual basis to deserving candidates from the Seychelles, Barbados, Mauritius, Fiji, Tonga, Cuba, Samoa, Jamaica, St Vincent & the Grenadines, St. Lucia, Antigua and Barbuda.

-Since 2000 the IOI has awarded an annual scholarship to one woman from a Small Island Developing State (SIDS) involved in marine related activities to improve her knowledge of the subject by helping fund participation in the IOI’s training programme on Ocean Governance: Policy, Law and Management (Canada, 22nd May to 19th July 2019).
+Since 2000 the IOI has awarded an annual scholarship to one woman from a Small Island Developing State (SIDS) involved in marine related activities to improve her knowledge of the subject by helping fund participation in the IOI’s training programme on Ocean Governance: Policy, Law and Management (Canada, DATES TO BE ANNOUNCED SOON).
 This scholarship was established to honour the memory of the late Danielle de St Jorre, Minister for Foreign Affairs, the Environment and Tourism of the Republic of the Seychelles and a member of the IOI Governing Board, in consideration of all she did in her short life for the benefit of her country, the small island developing states and the world at large.

-The application deadline is 10th February 2019.
+The application deadline is is tentatively set for 5th January 2020.
 Further information on the scholarship, including application guidelines, eligibility and evaluation criteria, can be found below, as well as details of the IOI training programme in Halifax:

 Ms Maritza Queeley from St. Kitts and Nevis was awarded the Danielle de St Jorre Scholarship to fund her attendance at the Ocean Governance: Policy, Law and Management Course held in 2018 in Dalhousie, organised by the IOI Operational Centre in Canada.
 She reported back on her experience: